c3-suzuki/rabbitmq-website/site/management.md

 If `management.oauth_enabled = true` and `management.oauth_scopes` is not set, RabbitMQ default to `openid profile`.

-Depending on the Authorization server, we may use regular expression in scopes, e.g. <*resource_server_id*>`.*`, or instead we have to explicitly ask for them, e.g.:
+Depending on the Authorization server, you may use regular expression in scopes, e.g. <*resource_server_id*>`.*`, or instead you have to explicitly ask for them, e.g.:
   * <*resource_server_id*>`.tag:administrator`
   * <*resource_server_id*>`.read:*/*/*`